How to Recycle Household Batteries

 The Home Depot Battery Recycling

-The Home Depot has Call2Recycle battery recycling bins in all its stores, and they only accept rechargeable batteries.
+The Home Depot has Call2Recycle battery recycling bins in all its stores, and the bins only accept rechargeable batteries that weigh up to 11 pounds.

 Lowe’s Battery Recycling